MicrosoftDocs/win32/desktop-src/winmsg/wm-create.md

-﻿---
-Description: 'Sent when an application requests that a window be created by calling the CreateWindowEx or CreateWindow function.' ms.assetid: 'd484d0fc-bad0-4fcb-bf4b-37cbc50846ee'
-title: 'WM\_CREATE message'
 ---
+Description: Sent when an application requests that a window be created by calling the CreateWindowEx or CreateWindow function. ms.assetid: d484d0fc-bad0-4fcb-bf4b-37cbc50846ee
+title: WM\_CREATE message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # WM\_CREATE message

-Sent when an application requests that a window be created by calling the [**CreateWindowEx**](createwindowex.md) or [**CreateWindow**](createwindow.md) function.
+Sent when an application requests that a window be created by calling the [**CreateWindowEx**](createwindowex.md) or [**CreateWindow**](/windows/win32/Winuser/ns-pointofservicedriverinterface-_linedisplaycreatewindowdata?branch=master) function.
 (The message is sent before the function returns.)
 The window procedure of the new window receives this message after the window is created, but before the window becomes visible.

 A window receives this message through its [**WindowProc**](windowproc.md) function.